chenchenzi/chenzixu/content/resources/3asr/sr3.md

 ```
 You will be prompted to start the installation, and to accept a software license.
 Then the tools will download and install automatically.

-❷* [Homebrew]
-(https://brew.sh/), one of the best free and open-source software package management systems for MacOS (and Linux) is recommended, you can install it using the following code.
+❷* [Homebrew](https://brew.sh/), one of the best free and open-source software package management systems for MacOS (and Linux) is recommended, you can install it using the following code.

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"